 LUS Water Conservation Ordinance in Effect Through September

 I think we can all admit that it's been one hot summer already.
-Nothing new here in south Louisiana, but it seems so much more steamy because many of us have been stuck inside due to coronavirus concerns or quarantine.
-But some things don't change, even with a national pandemic on hand.
+Nothing new here in south Louisiana, but it seems so much more steamy this year.
+And maybe that's because we are venturing out way more than we were last summer, and we are just....feeling it.

 The lawn watering schedule from LUS and Lafayette Consolidated Government is now in effect through September 30.
 The Water Conservation Ordinance runs every year beginning May 1, to combat low water pressure from automated lawn watering systems and sprinklers.

 The ordinance is set up for residential, commercial, and wholesale customers using automated systems.
 There are several exceptions, including hand watering, and soaker hoses, businesses that require water to operate, and customers using an alternate water supply, such as a pond or private wells.
 The ordinance is for Youngsville, Broussard, Milton, Scott, Water District North, and Water District South.